Richardaeld/Fat_Racoon_Kitchen/README.md

         + `created_by`
         + `}`

-    + User entery is structured as:
+    + User entry is structured as:
         + `{`
         + `username: "user"`
         + `email: ""`